This document explains how Symfony security issues are handled by the

 - The Symfony security team creates a private Git repository to ease the collaboration on the issue and access to this repository is given to the Symfony security team, to the Symfony contributors that are impacted by the issue, and to one representative of each downstream projects;

 - All people with access to the private repository work on a solution to solve the issue via pull requests, code reviews, and comments;

 - Once the fix is found, all involved projects collaborate to find the best date for a joint release (there is no guarantee that all releases will be at the same time but we will try hard to make them at about the same time).
-When the issue is not known to be exploited in the wild, a period of two weeks seems like a reasonable amount of time.
+When the issue is not known to be exploited in the wild, a period of two weeks is considered a reasonable amount of time.

 The list of downstream projects participating in this process is kept as small as possible in order to better manage the flow of confidential information prior to disclosure.
 As such, projects are included at the sole discretion of the Symfony security team.